Cold pitching tips are hard to find as a new freelancer.

-That’s why it’s so important to FOLLOW UP your first cold email to a company at least once.
+That’s why it’s so important to re-send your first cold email to a company at least once.

-Usually, I leave it 5-7 days and then send them a friendly reminder.
-Trust me, you’d be amazed at how many high-paying clients I’ve managed to secure just by doing this one simple task.
+I usually leave it 5-7 days before I follow up.
+Then I follow up once more a few days after that.
+And trust me, you’d be amazed at how many high-paying clients I’ve managed to secure just by doing this.

 8. Don’t Take Silence Personally

-If you’ve followed up your initial cold email once (or maybe even twice) and there’s nothing but *crickets,* it might be time to accept that you might not ever get a reply.
+If you’ve followed up your initial cold email once (or maybe even twice) and there’s nothing but the sound of crickets, it might be time to accept that you might not ever get a reply.
+(Sob.)

-The company is clearly just not interested in working with a freelance writer at this time, so you can cut your losses, move on and invest your time and energy elsewhere.
+The company is clearly just not interested in working with a freelancer at this time.
+Therefore, cut your losses, move on and invest your time and energy elsewhere.